-In the Fall of 2018, Michigan Tech hosted a series of campus conversations designed to position the University as an internationally recognized academic thought leader in the Fourth Industrial Revolution.
+In Fall 2018, Michigan Tech hosted a series of campus conversations designed to position the University as an internationally recognized academic thought leader in the Fourth Industrial Revolution.
 More than 500 faculty, staff and students engaged in healthy dialogue centered around the following question: How will Michigan Tech influence and adapt to five disruptive forces?

 “The Tech Forward conversations we've had this semester have been very productive.
 People from across the University, members of the community, and alumni have all contributed and provided their insights regarding the future of Michigan Tech.
 We listened carefully to all the different voices and are excited about how all of the conversations converged throughout the semester.
 We now have a framework that will help us to focus our efforts as we begin to plan for the future,” said Jackie Huntoon, Provost and Senior Vice President for Academic Affairs.